-Out of focus photographs or photographs of a luminaire with a diffuser fitted, which leave such items unclear, are not acceptable and may lead to an adverse outcome for the Assessor if the assessment is audited by the CBD Administrator.

-Photographs must include a date stamp of the day they were taken on the photograph image, or within the photograph file properties.

-Photographs taken on a date prior to the Assessment Date, such as those from a previous TLA, are unacceptable unless a clear statement of reasons as to why photographs taken on or after the Assessment Date cannot be used is provided to the CBD Administrator and the CBD Administrator has provided written approval for the use of earlier photographs.

 Assessors should be sensitive to tenant concerns regarding photographs being taken within their tenancy.
 To ensure a smooth assessment process Assessors should contact the tenant prior to beginning the assessment and explain:

-why they are doing the TLA.

-what the assessment will involve (checking lamps, ceiling grids, measuring areas and checking lighting controls).
+why they are doing the TLA and what the assessment will involve (checking lamps, ceiling grids, measuring areas and checking lighting controls).